 Shelter and Clothing For Three Day Survival

 - Identify safe places to shelter in the home.
 For emergency scenarios where you will be sheltering at home, identify the safe locations in the home.
-For some disaster scenarios it may be safest to shelter in a room at the centre of the home as far away from external walls, windows and doors as possible.
+For some disaster scenarios (e.g. nuclear explosion) it is safest to shelter in a room at the centre of the home as far away from external walls, windows and doors as possible.
 Alternatively, you may have a room that you can secure and tape up windows, for example this may be useful if there is a large fire or chemical leak nearby.

 - Identify where you will shelter if leaving home.
 Decide where you will go if you plan to leave home during a disaster scenario.
 Plan how and where you and your family will shelter.
 If this is going to be an outdoor location, your three day survival kit needs to include everything you need to shelter.

 - Plan how to keep warm if leaving home.
 Ensure that you are able to provide warmth in the location you plan to travel to.
 If it is an outdoor location, you may plan to use a fire for warmth and cooking.
 In this case, your three day survival kit must include fire starting equipment and you need to plan where to obtain wood for to keep the fire going.